None but the Brave: Plot

 With the truce in effect, the Americans and Japanese split the beach between themselves.
 They often cross the border to cooperate or spy on each other.
 The truce is nearly broken when Keller, wary of Japanese intentions, wounds a Japanese soldier who approaches their secret radio post, revealing Keller's defensive instincts.
 Their standoff is interrupted when a major storm hits the island, destroying their camps.
 Forced by circumstances, the Americans and Japanese work together to build a flood wall and a shared base, demonstrating a shift from suspicion to cooperation.
 The next day, Kuroki finds Keller's radio post, which leads him to lose trust in the Americans and fuel his suspicion of potential betrayal.
 Okunda, who had been trying to provide food for his group, is killed by a shark while fishing, marking the loss of a key provider and affecting group morale.

 Keller reestablishes radio contact with the U.S. Navy and arranges a rescue.
 Kuroki ends the truce after overhearing the plan, while Bourke and Blair suggest surrender.
 Both sides reluctantly resume hostilities.
 As USS Walker (DD-517) approaches, the eight remaining Japanese soldiers Banzai charge the eleven Americans, sparking a firefight that leaves only Maloney, Bourke, Blair, Bleeker, and Corporal Ruffino alive.
 Maloney finds Kuroki's journal and gives it to Bourke, who considers returning it to Kuroki's wife, Keiko.
 In his final journal narration, Kuroki urges Keiko not to grieve, assuring her their spirits endure beyond death.

+Rather than "The End", the movie concludes with the caption "NOBODY EVER WINS".